Ivan951236/PeggleRoguelikeGUI/.java/README.md

 # Peggle Roguelike Preset Generator

 This is a Java Swing application converted from a C++ Qt6 application.
-It generates random presets for a Peggle Roguelike game.
+It generates random presets for a Peggle Roguelike gamemode for peggle.

 ## Original Language
 **C++** with Qt6 framework